-Narrative summary Indicators Baseline Target (addressing voice and rights) Changes in water management instruments and initiatives due to consultation with women promoted by the programme Output 2.1: Analysis for climate change vulnerability done in prioritized areas at the Chiriquí Viejo and Santa María rivers watersheds Activities: 2.1.a Update SMRW Management Plan, incorporating the climate change dimension.
+Narrative summary Indicators Baseline Target Number of community-based agreements and adaptation plans that have input from both women and men (addressing voice and rights) Changes in water management instruments and initiatives due to consultation with women promoted by the Output 2.1: Analysis for climate change vulnerability done in prioritized areas at the Chiriquí Viejo and Santa María rivers watersheds programme Activities: 2.1.a Update SMRW Management Plan, incorporating the climate change dimension.
 It must include the analysis of current tendencies, future scenarios, potential socioeconomic impacts on the watershed, and duly prioritized adaptation Update of the document of SMRW management plan 0 Updated Santa María River Watershed (SMRW) Management Plan including the climate change's dimension measures.
 Number of people that participated in the update consultation process 0 At least 200 people participated in the process, ensuring participation of 50% men and 50% women.
-2.1.b Analyze vulnerability of the CHVRW, and validate/adjust climate change adaptation measures identified by the Adaptation Program outlined in the watershed Management Plan Vulnerability analysis document completed for the CHVRW 0 Updated- improved CHVRW Management Plan, including analysis of the climate change dimension At least 200 people participated in the process,
+2.1.b Analyze vulnerability of the CHVRW, and validate/adjust climate change adaptation measures identified by Vulnerability analysis document completed for the CHVRW 0 Updated- improved CHVRW Management Plan,